 Welcome to the College of Business and Management at Northeastern Illinois University!

-Registration for the Fall 2020 Semester is ongoing so please do connect with an advisor as soon as you can so they can help to get you registered for fall courses now.
+Registration for the fall and spring semesters are ongoing so please do connect with an advisor as soon as you can so they can help to get you registered for fall courses now.

 Spring 2021 Teaching Modalities